eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

   It is important to note that the discovery times will be negatively affected when using this type of *server*, since periodically writing to a file is an expensive operation.

-- A |CLIENT| is a participant that connects to one or more *servers* from which it receives the discovery information they require to establish communication.
+- A |CLIENT| is a participant that connects to one or more *servers* from which it receives only the discovery information they require to establish communication with matching endpoints.

 - *Clients* require a beforehand knowledge of the *servers* to which they want to link.
   Basically it is reduced to the *servers* identity (henceforth called |GuidPrefix_t-api|) and a list of locators